Patient education: Breast cancer guide to diagnosis and treatment (Beyond the Basics)

 Breast conserving therapy

-Breast imaging: Mammography and ultrasonography
+Breast imaging for cancer screening: Mammography and ultrasonography

 Diagnostic evaluation of women with suspected breast cancer

-General principles on the treatment of early stage and locally advanced breast cancer in older women
+General principles on the treatment of early-stage and locally advanced breast cancer in older women

-Genetic testing for hereditary breast and ovarian cancer syndrome
+Genetic counseling and testing for hereditary breast and ovarian cancer

-Management of hereditary breast and ovarian cancer syndrome and patients with BRCA mutations
+Management of patients at high risk for breast and ovarian cancer

-Tumor node metastasis (TNM) staging classification for breast cancer
+Tumor, Node, Metastasis (TNM) staging classification for breast cancer

 The following organizations also provide reliable health information.

-- National Cancer Institute
+●National Cancer Institute

-- American Society of Clinical Oncology
+●American Society of Clinical Oncology

-- National Comprehensive Cancer Network
+●National Comprehensive Cancer Network